 The Student Services team also provides English reading support for those students who need extra help.
 Individual and small group support is given to those students who need more attention to build skills of literacy that include phonemic awareness, phonics, fluency, vocabulary and comprehension.
 We have two full time reading specialists on our staff.

 Parent meetings play a large part of the the counselors’ roles.
-The two counselors are available to offer support to parents, and if needed, to recommend outside resources.
+The three counselors are available to offer support to parents, and if needed, to recommend outside resources.

 Kindergarten to Fourth Grade Counseling

 The K through fourth grade counselor’s role involves many aspects.
 We have adopted the Toolbox Project, a social and emotional learning curriculum that allows for the direct teaching of self and social awareness, self management and responsible decision making skills.
 For more information about social and emotional learning, please see the Toolbox Program description.

 The K through fourth grade counselor also works with students to foster positive relationships through a comprehensive conflict resolution process.
 In Preschool this work begins when students are taught how to use their words to navigate conflicts, e.g. “Please stop.”
 “When you __ it makes me feel __.”
 In the lower school, the counselor regularly presents class or grade level lessons on positive social problem solving.
 Our counselors, as part of the Student Services Team, meet regularly with teachers to assess and plan for accommodating individual students as well as working with individual students when emotional support or strategies for self-management are needed.
 The school counselor also serves as a resource for teachers, and helps them develop classroom community building and behavior management through the application of logical consequences.